Truc4p/derma-mind/docs/PROJECT_DOCUMENTATION_PART5.md

 ```
 IMPORTANT MEDICAL DISCLAIMER

-This AI Dermatologist is an educational tool and NOT a substitute
+This AI Dermatology Expert is an educational tool and NOT a substitute
 for professional medical advice, diagnosis, or treatment.

 - This system is NOT a licensed medical professional